shudas/country-classification/README.md

 countryclassifier.py:
-	- Trains and tests a Naive Bayes classifier
+	- Trains and tests a Naive Bayes classifier on the given data
 	- First command line argument specifies the folder to be used for training the classifier
 	- Second command line argument specifies the folder to be used for testing the classifier
 	- Variables listed at the top of the program can be changed to impact classifier performance (ex: choosing to remove hashtags or not)
+	- References the code in stemmer.py when the word stemming option is turned on

 	Run this program with the command:
 	python countryclassifier.py TRAIN/ TEST/

+	Upon running the program, the user will see a listing of options, which allows them to remove countries from consideration in the classification process.
+The default option is to run the classifier on all countries (US, UK, Canada, Australia), however any combination of these can be removed.
+Use option 0 to run the classifier once the desired country configuration is reached.

 	This program will output the overall accuracy of the classifier as well as the top 10 words for each class.